carpentries-incubator/geospatial-python/README.md

 ## Maintainer(s)

-The current maintainer of this lesson is
+The current maintainers of this lesson are:

 * Ryan Avery
+* Francesco Nattino
+* Ou Ku
+* Maurice de Kleijn

 ## Citation